-For further information, please contact the Public Safety Office in B Building, extensions 211, 330.
+For further non-emergency information, please contact the Public Safety Office in B Building, extensions 330 or 491.
+The emergency extension for public safety is 211.

 Parking

 All members of the college community are required to have current parking permits on their cars.
 Parking permits can be obtained during registration.
 The Public Safety Department will issue traffic regulations with parking permits.
 Parking is not permitted on roadways, sidewalks, curbs, lawns, grass, or in fire lanes.
 The Public Safety Department will issue citations to drivers violating Illinois motor vehicle regulations.
 We ask that all members of the college community respect and obey driving regulations.
 While sufficient space is available, we recommend that students form car pools or use public transportation whenever possible to help alleviate traffic and parking problems.
 Failure to comply with parking regulations will result in your car being ticketed and/or towed at your expense.
 Medical and handicapped parking permits are issued by the Health Service Office.
 Medical and handicapped parking lots are strictly enforced and violators will be towed.